-In ancient Israel, there were two female prophets to the nation of Israel: Deborah (wife of Lapidoth, Judges 4:4) and Anna (daughter of Phanuel, tribe of Asher, according to Luke 2:36).
+In ancient Israel, there were several female prophets to the nation of Israel: Deborah (wife of Lapidoth, Judges 4:4) and Anna (daughter of Phanuel, tribe of Asher, according to Luke 2:36), to name two.
 As did the male prophets to God’s nation, they spoke God’s direct word to His people.

 In the New Testament, Peter records in Acts 21:9 that Phillip of Caesarea, a member of Paul’s missionary team, had four daughters with the gift of prophecy.
 Wow!

 Between you and me, I’m not sure I would want to live in a household with not just one, but four insightful and outspoken women, but God bless Phillip of Caesarea for raising and nurturing such godly women in early church leadership!

 Let’s get to the heart of it.
 If God gave a woman the gift of prophecy, and by Biblical record we know He did, is she to use it differently than a man?
 Perhaps only for her personal edification, while men are permitted to speak it everywhere?

 According to Paul, the purpose of prophecy given by the Holy Spirit is for proclamation, for teaching, comfort, and edification, to name a few.